d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 $$

-In short, for these two specific vectors, the dot product tells us the angle between the two vectors.
+In short, for these two specific vectors, the dot product combined with the norms tell us the angle between the two vectors.
 This same fact is true in general.
 We will not derive the expression here, however, if we consider writing $\|\mathbf{v} - \mathbf{w}\|^2$ in two ways: one with the dot product, and the other geometrically using the law of cosines, we can obtain the full relationship.